 Test 477 also has an additional section:

-- Work your register.
-Questions that will test your ability to give a specific amount of change using fewer bills and coins as possible.
+- Work on your registration.
+Questions that will test your ability to give a specific amount of change using as few bills and coins as possible.

 Purchase the most recent study guide

 Specialised study guides and practice tests can provide you with the knowledge and test-taking tactics necessary for success on exam day.
 These resources are available online from various retailers; purchasing one is a wise investment that could result in exceptional performance when taking the exam.

 Practising regularly will also help alleviate some anxiety associated with this particular format; allowing yourself plenty of time to become familiar with its structure before attempting it officially will prove helpful during test time.

 During the exam, always pay attention to the details

 Rather than taking a broad view, this section calls for extreme accuracy: two 8-digit numbers must match up exactly to pass each test.
 To avoid any costly mistakes, double-check your work before submitting it!
 Making sure every detail is correct can make all the difference in Exams 475 and 476.